l0r3zz/sloblackswan/content/hybrid_animals_section.md

 We started this chapter by acknowledging a lie of convenience: that risk types exist in isolation.
 The October 10 crypto crash and October 20 AWS outage taught us otherwise.

-**The crypto crash showed us**: External shocks (Black Swan) can trigger infrastructure failures (Grey Rhino), which cascade through dependencies (Black Jellyfish), all while cultural issues (Elephant) prevent proper response.
+**The crypto crash showed us**: External shocks (Grey Swan) can trigger infrastructure failures (Grey Rhino), which cascade through dependencies (Black Jellyfish), all while cultural issues (Elephant) prevent proper response.
 The combination created super-linear impact.

 **The AWS outage showed us**: Organizational decay (Elephant) enables technical debt accumulation (Grey Rhino), which triggers cascading failures (Black Jellyfish) when the system forgets its own fragility.
 The knowledge loss was the amplifier.